Farfield Friends Meeting House

-Farfield Friends Meeting House is a Quaker meeting house no longer regularly in use by a Quaker meeting and now owned by the Historic Chapels Trust.
+Farfield Friends Meeting House is a redundant Quaker meeting house now owned by the Historic Chapels Trust.
 It is located some 2 mi north of the village of Addingham, West Yorkshire, England.
 It is recorded in the National Heritage List for England as a designated Grade II* listed building.

 History

-In 1686, Anthony Myers provided a plot of land to be used as a Quaker burial ground.
-Three years later, in 1689, the Act of Toleration was passed giving the right to Nonconformists to build places of worship.
+In 1666, Anthony Myers of Farfield Hall, Addingham, provided a plot of land to be used as a Quaker burial ground.
+Twenty-three years later, in 1689, the Act of Toleration was passed giving the right to Nonconformists to build places of worship.
 In that year Anthony Myers gave a further adjacent plot of land for building a meeting house; the construction of this was completed during the same year.

 Architecture and furnishings

 The small meeting house is typical of rural Quaker meeting houses of the period, poignant in its simplicity.
 It is constructed in stone rubble with ashlar dressings and has a stone slate roof.
 The building is in a single storey with three bays.
 There is one door, and the three windows have mullions; at the corners of the building are quoins.
 The interior consists of a single cell.
 At its east end is a dais with settles and turned balusters.